Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Do not ignore the passion that burns in you.
-Spend time to discover your gift."
+> "If you want to be successful, find someone who has achieved the results you want and copy what they do and you'll achieve the same results."
-> — **Steve Harvey**
+> — **Tony Robbins**

 ---